 In very rare cases, a large amount of intestine may be removed.
 This happens if the damaged section of intestine is large.
 In this case, surgery can’t link together the parts of the intestine that remain after the damaged section is removed.
 An ileostomy may be done so that the digestive process can continue.
 With an ileostomy, the 2 remaining healthy ends of intestine are brought through openings in the belly.
 Stool will pass through the opening (stoma).
 It will then collect in a bag on the outside of the body.
 The ileostomy may be short-term.
 Or, in very rare cases, it may be long-lasting or permanent.
 It depends on how much intestine was removed.

 Intussusception is a medical emergency.
 It's a life-threatening illness.
 If not treated, it can cause serious problems such as:

 - A severe abdominal infection called peritonitis

-- A very serious illness called sepsis which occurs when the body has an overwhelming response to an infection
+- A very serious illness called sepsis that occurs when the body has an overwhelming response to an infection

 If not treated, intussusception is a life-threatening disorder.

 Your child’s long-term outlook depends on how much damage was done to the intestines.
+Most children will have no long-term complications of intussusception if treated correctly.
 Children who had the damaged part of their intestine removed may have long-term problems.
 Removing a large part of the intestine can affect the digestive process.
 These children may need to eat and drink more to get the nutrients and fluids that they need.